oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 ### Trust Anchor and Trust Mark Issuer Roles {#trust_anchor_and_trust_mark_issuer_roles}

 Trust Anchors may apply different metadata policies to the same Entity.
 That is, one Trust Anchor may restrict the set of metadata preferences in one way, while another imposes a different and potentially incompatible set of restrictions.
-When these policies cannot be reconciled into a single combined policy, a Trust Anchor that wants to support entities recognised by another Trust Anchor must chain directly to a Subordinate Entity under that other Trust Anchor rather than chaining to the other Trust Anchor itself.
+When these policies cannot be reconciled into a single combined policy, a Trust Anchor that wants to support Entities recognised by another Trust Anchor must chain directly to a Subordinate Entity under that other Trust Anchor rather than chaining to the other Trust Anchor itself.
 See (#chaining_models) above.

 However, this approach is no longer viable when the other Trust Anchor also operates as a Trust Mark Issuer whose Trust Marks are required to be understood by all Entities.
 Chaining to a Subordinate Entity bypasses the Trust Anchor role and therefore excludes trust in the Trust Mark Issuer.
 Attempting to resolve this by chaining directly to the Trust Mark Issuer is also problematic because such chaining implicitly creates an additional path through the other Trust Anchor, resulting in two possible trust paths, one of which may fail due to policy conflicts.

 These issues are inherently difficult to resolve and introduce ambiguity and inconsistency in the trust path evaluation process.
 Therefore, deployments compliant with this profile **SHOULD NOT** allow Trust Anchors to also function as Trust Mark Issuers.

-### Metadata Policy Declarations {#metadata_policy_declarations}

-Merge of metadata policies in a Trust Chain may lead to merge conflicts, making it impossible to validate metadata through that chain in any meaningful way.
-This risk increases if complex policies are defined by lower entities in the chain.

-There are basically two types of metadata parameters tied to an Entity; parameters that describe the Entity, for example, its display name, logotype, and organizational belonging, and parameters holding security and functional settings, such as keys, algorithms and URLs.

-Deployments compliant with this profile **SHOULD** concentrate metadata policies that control security and functional settings at Trust Anchors.

-Adhering to this requirement, combined with the requirement stated in (#chaining_models) about not chaining Federation Protocol Entities directly under a Trust Anchor, enables the construction of alternative paths to other Trust Anchors without having to apply multiple Trust Anchor metadata policies, and thus avoids merge errors caused by incompatible policies.

 # Entity Registration {#entity_registration}